Troubles du sommeil ou insomnie: Causes et traitements

 What is the most common sleep disorder?

-It's chronic insomnia.
+This is chronic insomnia.

 In 2017, 13.9% of adults aged 18 to 75 suffered from it, with an unbalanced male/female distribution: 16.9% for women and only 9.1% for men.

-What deficiencies can cause sleep disorders?
+What deficiencies can cause sleep problems?

 Vitamin B12